 Arthashastra: describes various types of taxes, trade routes, and occupation of the age.
 The Sangam Literature informs about economic life in Tamil Land during the early centuries of the Christian era.
 The foreign account left behind by Greek-Roman, Chinese & Arab writers also threw light on the economic life of ancient age.

 The religious life of ancient age is understood primarily with the help of Literary sources.
-Beginning from Vedic age, an immense amount of Literary is available to understood religious institutions & practices.
+Beginning from the Vedic age, an immense amount of Literary is available to understood religious institutions & practices.
 Literary sources like “Charak Samhita”, “Shushurt Samhita”, “Aryabhatiyam” & “Siddhanta Siromani” through light on progress in the field of Science & Technology during ancient age.
 The nature and character of India’s relation with the side world can also be inferred with the help of information provided by Literary sources.

 Megasthenes was a Bactria (trans-oxiana) ambassador in the court of Chandragupta Maurya.
-He wrote about the relationship of Maurya king with Selicus Necoten.
+He wrote about the relationship of the Maurya king with Selicus Necoten.

 The wars and battle fought by Indian milers, the territorial extent of their empire, rise, and fall of various-political entities as well as changes in the character of the Indian political system can also be comprehended on basis of information provided by Literary sources.
 Banabhatta wrote in detail about the military achievement of King Harshwardhan.